Is Pilates “Enough” Strength Training? It Depends — and That’s Okay.

 Pilates helps people:

-• Develop the foundation needed to lift heavier later — if you choose to.
+Develop the foundation needed to lift heavier later — if they choose to.

 For many, Pilates isn’t the end goal — it’s the foundation.